SnowEx/snowexsql/docs/database_structure.rst

   * temperature
   * Hand hardness

-This table is mapped to python with :class:`snowxsql.data.LayerData`.
+This table is mapped to python with :class:`snowexsql.data.LayerData`.

 At a minimum an single entry would be similar to the following: